ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 Shows each unique value on the network; if there are repetitions, they are added to the count.

 ![ScanBus-BR](https://github.com/ortegahernandes/ScanBus-BR-Simulator-Modbus/blob/main/Imagens/Sniffer_SPY_Parse.png)

+- With support for:
+    - Exception codes.
+    - Coil (01)
+    - Discrete input (02)
+    - Holding (03)
+    - Input register (04)
+    - Write coil (05)
+    - Write holding (06)
+    - Multiple write coil (15)
+    - Multiple write holding (16) When the number of registers is greater than 12 in function 16, the slave data does not appear; this is a temporary limit.

 #### Warning: If you are using USB/RS485 converters with an FTDI chip, adjust the converter timing in the Windows device manager to 1ms.